jnozzi/cocoadev.com/markdown/AppDelegate.md

-General/AppDelegate is a subclass of General/NSObject used in the creation of the General/AutoloadingAPageWithWebkit program.
+AppDelegate is a subclass of NSObject used in the creation of the AutoloadingAPageWithWebkit program.